 Ships and Cabins

 The Coral I & II.
-These sister ships carry 24 and 36 people, respectively, and the range of cabin categories and cruise lengths helps the budget-conscious.
+These first-class sister ships carry 24 and 36 people, respectively, and the range of cabin categories and cruise lengths helps the budget-conscious.
 Don’t book any ship lower than superior tourist class unless you want iffy service and less-experienced (and less English-proficient) naturalist guides.

 Best ship for a splurge